dmcmillan86/SQL/README.md

 # SQL Portfolio

 Welcome to my SQL Portfolio!
 As a data analyst with a specialization in telecommunications, I've leveraged SQL extensively to turn raw data into actionable insights.
-This portfolio showcases the variety of projects I've undertaken to solve real-world problems, utilizing my SQL skills in data extraction, manipulation, and analysis.
+This portfolio showcases the variety of projects I've worked on utilizing my SQL skills in data extraction, manipulation, and analysis.

 ## Key Skills Demonstrated